Great Siege of Malta: Tactics and weaponry

 All known techniques of siege warfare were employed during the siege of Malta.
 Turkish forces had a huge siege tower with a drawbridge from which sharpshooters fired over the walls of Fort St. Angelo.
 The tower was constructed to be resistant to fire with leather sheets kept moist from water tanks contained inside the tower.
 Despite this, Maltese masons had hidden artillery within the walls, leaving the outer masonry in place to conceal it from view.
 Concealed from sight, the defenders were able to move the cannon into position, loaded with chain shot, without revealing its location to the Turks, who had already taken positions in the tower when it was destroyed.

 Armies

 The Turkish armada, which set sail from Constantinople on 22 March, was by all accounts one of the largest assembled since antiquity.
 According to one of the earliest and most complete histories of the siege, that of the Order's official historian Giacomo Bosio, the fleet consisted of 193 vessels, which included 131 galleys, seven galliots (small galleys), and four galleasses (large galleys), the remainder being transport vessels.
-Contemporary letters from Don Garcia, the Viceroy of Sicily, give similar numbers."
+Contemporary letters from García Álvarez de Toledo y Osorio of Sicily give similar numbers."

 The Italian mercenary Francisco Balbi di Correggio (serving as an arquebusier in the Spanish corps), gave the forces as: